 African American Studies is a minor for students who wish to gain greater knowledge of the history and culture of African Americans in the United States, Caribbean, and Latin America.
-The program is interdisciplinary in nature and includes some courses in history, literature, political science, sociology, and the arts, among others.
+The program is interdisciplinary in nature and includes courses in history, literature, political science, sociology, and the arts, among others.
 Students with any major may complete an African American Studies minor by fulfilling the necessary requirements.

 HST1600 Intro to African American Studies

 ENG2520 African American Literature

-HST3440 African American History to 1877: From Slavery to Freedom
+HST3440 African American History to 1877:From Slavery to Freedom

 Elective courses (9).
-Take three courses from the following list.
-Please note that the other courses might be substituted for those listed with the permission of the program advisor.
+Students will take three courses from the following list.
+Please note that other courses might be substituted for those listed with the permission of the program advisor.

-HST3441 African American History Since 1877: Reconstruction to Present
+HST3441 African American History since 1877: Reconstruction to Present

 HST3413 American Radical Tradition

 POL2630 Civil Liberties

-SOC3243 Race and Racism
+SOC3243 Race and Ethnic Relations

-MUS1020 Jazz, Its Evolution and Impact
+MUS1020 Jazz It's Evolution and Impact